edisplay/RCB_TA_notes/week-12-mysql-three-days/lesson-12.3.md

 ##### Make sure to use nodemon for this app
-  * *If students are still unclear demo the app infront of the class*
+  * *If students are still unclear demo the app infront of the class from lesson-12.3-sol*

 ### 9. Everyone Do (10 minutes)